 Social-emotional learning is an integral part of North Andover’s educational mission.
 We feel it is important to stand behind the increasingly strong evidence that social-emotional skills positively affect student academic outcomes.
 We have defined our social-emotional learning expectations as those which identify civic and character education as vitally important to the development of well-rounded students.
 These goals resulted in a culmination of four years of research, feedback and outreach conducted by the Building Respectful Community Committee (BRC).

 The BRC Committee will continue to work collaboratively with representatives from all schools and community members to build upon and strengthen the values associated with RAISE.

-The Joint Speaker Series, in conjunction with North Andover Parents Advisory Council for Children with Special Needs (NAPAC), will present several speakers throughout the course of the year.
+The Joint Speaker Series, in conjunction with North Andover Special Education Parents Advisory Council for Children with Special Needs (NASEPAC), will present several speakers throughout the course of the year.